thammanant/HTB-writeup/Analytics/writeup.md

 - After a few login attempts, I was rate-limited, so I looked for another way in.

-- Since the login panel looked like Metabase, I searched for known Metabase vulnerabilities.
+- Since the login panel is Metabase, I searched for known Metabase vulnerabilities.

 - I found `CVE-2023-38646`, which abuses a setup token from `/api/session/properties`.
   - This endpoint also discloses the Metabase version in the response.